yuhko-msft/microsoft-graph-docs/api-reference/beta/api/nameditem-add.md

 ---
 title: "workbookNamedItem: add"
-description: "Adds a new namedItem to the collection of the given scope"
+description: "Adds a new namedItem to the collection of a given scope"
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "excel"